How Anxiety Works: Its Impact on Daily Life

 Excessive Worry and Rumination

-One hallmark of anxiety is the tendency toward persistent worry or rumination (dwelling extensively on potential future hazards).
-Instead of focusing on the present moment, you may dwell on:
+One hallmark of anxiety is persistent worry or rumination — dwelling at length on possible future threats.
+Instead of focusing on the present moment, you may fixate on:

 • Financial difficulties